k725/go-cue-fix/README.md

 # go-cue-fix

-Fix cue sheet with "FILE" line in Shift JIS encoding
+Fix cue sheet with "FILE" line in Shift JIS to UTF-8

+usage: `go-cue-fix [dir]`